eerimoq/pumbaa/docs/library-reference/pumbaa/simba.rst

       Get the number of bytes available to read.

+.. class:: simba.Dac(devices, sampling_rate)

+   Instansiate a Dac object. `devices` is either a list of DAC pin devices or a single DAC pin device.
+The DAC pin devices can be found in the `Board` class, often named `PIN_DAC0` and `PIN_DAC1`.

+   Simba documentation: `drivers/dac`_

+   .. method:: convert(samples)

+      Start a synchronous convertion of digital samples to an analog signal.
+This function returns when all samples have been converted.

+   .. method:: async_convert(samples)

+      Start an asynchronous convertion of digital samples to an analog signal.
+This function only blocks if the hardware is not ready to convert more samples.
+Call `async_wait()` to wait for an asynchronous convertion to finish.

+   .. method:: async_wait()

+      Wait for an ongoing asynchronous convertion to finish.

+.. class:: simba.Exti(device, trigger, event=None, mask=0x1, callback=None)

+   Instantiate an object handling interrupts on given `device`. `trigger` may be a combination of ``RISING``, ``FALLING`` or ``BOTH``.
+When an interrupt occurs given `callback` is called from interrupt context and `mask` is written to given event channel `event`.

+   Simba documentation: `drivers/exti`_

+   .. method:: start()

+      Start the interrupt handler.

+   .. method:: stop()

+      Stop the interrupt handler.

+   .. data:: RISING

+      Trigger an interrupt on rising edges.

+   .. data:: FALLING

+      Trigger an interrupt on falling edges.

+   .. data:: BOTH

+      Trigger an interrupt on both rising and falling edges.

 .. class:: simba.Pin(device, mode)

    Initialize given pin object with given `device` and `mode`.
 The device is selected among the pins available in the `Board` class.
 Mode must be either `INPUT` or `OUTPUT`.

+   Simba documentation: `drivers/pin`_

    .. method:: read()